 Plus, chance to get active and hone your reflexes in the wide open grassy spaces nearby: discover your inner Katniss Everdeen or Robin Hood on the Archery Range or go all Game of Thrones on the Fencing Piste!

-In 2021 the guardians of the Sanctuary will hold a Sweatlodge for the Ancestors:
+The guardians of the Sanctuary hold a Sweatlodge for the Ancestors:

-“Preparation, fire, music, drumming and singing as the rocks heat… all this will be performed as though we are holding our sacred sweatlodge as usual.
-Then we will put the rocks into the lodge, and open our invitation to the ancestors to enter, while we hold vigil and offer prayer outside around the fire, for and to the ancestors of this land, and for all beings, human and non human.”
+“Preparation, fire, music, drumming and singing as the rocks heat… Then we put the rocks into the lodge, and open our invitation to the ancestors to enter, while we hold vigil and offer prayer outside around the fire, for and to the ancestors of this land, and for all beings, human and non human.”

-In this way the Sanctuary guardians will uphold traditions and allow for ceremony and connection in a time when gathering close together inside the confined space of a sweatlodge would be reckless.
+In this way the Sanctuary guardians uphold traditions and allow for ceremony and connection even in times when gathering close together inside the confined space of a sweatlodge is not possible.